tekknolagi/condensation/README.md

 ##Getting started:

-Run `ruby app.rb --configure` to setup the `~/.condensation` directory and authorize the program to access your cloud accounts..
+Run `ruby app.rb --configure` for each service (Dropbox, OneDrive and Box), to setup the `~/.condensation` directory and authorize the program to access your cloud accounts.

 Finally, try uploading something with `ruby app.rb --upload <file>`!